swisskyrepo/HardwareAllTheThings/docs/debug-interfaces/uart.md

 ![Decoding UART using sigrok-cli](../assets/UART_sigrok_dump.png)

-##### Saleae based logic analyzer
+##### Saleae-based logic analyzer

-This setup is for **Saleae based logic analyzer**, if you use a different one referer to the constructor documentation.
+This setup is for **Saleae-based logic analyzer** if you use a different one, refer to the constructor documentation.

-* Open the saleae software
+* Open the Saleae software
-* Create a new analyzer entry by pressing a plus (+) icon and select Async Serial (this is for UART).
+* Create a new analyzer entry by pressing the plus (+) icon and selecting Async Serial (this is for UART).
 * Select a serial channel (8 channels on Logic Analyser) and keep the default settings.
 * Try with popular baud rates used in IoT devices (9600, 19200, 38400, 57600, 115200).
 Note that when you don't know the bit rate, you can select "**Use Autobaud**" and let the software work its magic.
 * Save the configurations.